Patricia Pascual Vargas - Time lapse image of an aggressive breast cancer cell sensing its environment through focal adhesions 945x709px

 We made one of the most significant discoveries in cancer genetics to date – identifying the BRCA2 gene.
 The discovery of this gene has helped thousands of people with a family history of breast cancer get tested and assess their risk of developing the disease.

-Developing new drugs
+Discovering and developing new drugs

-Our research underpinned the development of drugs called PARP inhibitors, one of which is olaparib, now used in the treatment of breast and ovarian cancer in patients with mutations in their BRCA genes.
+Our research also underpinned the development of drugs called PARP inhibitors, one of which is olaparib, now used in the treatment of breast and ovarian cancer in patients with mutations in their BRCA genes.

 Clinical trials